franko/elementary-plotlib/sphinx-doc/source/index.rst

 Libcanvas Reference Manual
 ==========================

-This is the reference documentation for the C++ interface of Libcanvas, a C++ library for high-quality plots and animations.
+This is the reference documentation for the C and C++ interface of Libcanvas, a library for high-quality plots and animations.

-In the chapter below you can find the documentation for the classes and functions that are part of the Libcanvas public C++ interface.
+In the chapter below you can find the documentation for the classes and functions that are part of the Libcanvas public C and C++ interfaces.
 All the classes, functions and enumerators are defined inside the ``libcanvas`` namespace.

 All the definitions are provided by a single header file, ``libcanvas.h``.